 As healthcare’s transition into the digital age moves along, there are tools that play a crucial role in facilitating the analysis of the new wave of data being created.
-Of those tools, statistical analysis systems (SAS) are one that has far reaching benefits for the healthcare industry, from insurers to doctors and of course, the patients themselves.
+Of those tools, statistical analysis systems (SAS) are one that has far-reaching benefits for the healthcare industry, from insurers to doctors and of course, the patients themselves.

 The SAS Institute, the creator of statistical analysis systems, has grown significantly since it was founded in 1976.
 What began as a project to analyze agricultural research at North Carolina State University has grown into a company and software that is used by Big Data specialists working in every industry from banking to pharmaceuticals and government agencies.

-Today, SAS is pushing healthcare analytics to new frontiers, improving results across the spectrum of care, from the way healthcare providers measure performance to health outcomes and patient safety.
+Today, SAS healthcare software is pushing healthcare analytics to new frontiers, improving results across the spectrum of care, from the way healthcare providers measure performance to health outcomes and patient safety.
 According to the institute, SAS is also playing a role in helping understand disease states and identifying strategies to commercialize treatments.

-Through SAS programs, healthcare companies are able to cultivate cleaner data that is more complete, consistent and reliable.
+Through SAS programs, healthcare companies are able to cultivate cleaner data that is more complete, consistent, and reliable.
 It also provides new ways to report and visualize data.

 The benefits of implementing SAS systems are vast.
 They include improved cost control and revenue generation as well as giving the user the ability to explore clinical outcomes and raise the level of patient care.

-In early 2017, the SAS Institute unveiled a cloud based analytics service called Viya, complete with a suite of analytics tools geared specifically toward healthcare providers.
+In early 2017, the SAS Institute unveiled a cloud-based analytics service called Viya, complete with a suite of analytics tools geared specifically toward healthcare providers.